trueadm/react/packages/react-reconciler/src/Untitled-1.md

 Rather than have user-land components that achieve the same thing, these events are instead built into React's core.
 Having the events baked in allows for React to better optimize the event behaviour in collaboration with other parts of the framework.
 React's current event system is higly coupled, but that allows it to handle many edge-cases with its synthetic events and dispatching/batching system.
 React's scheduler ensures discrete events are properly handled in the correct order in concurrent mode – having event systems live outside of React can complicate this.
 Furthermore, having events in the core allows for performance optimizations (event delegation and recycling of event objects) and event replay in partial hydration.
 There are other benefits too – centralizing events in React allows for less code-duplication in user-land implementations.

 Note: these new events would be behind a flag for FB internally.
-If they prove to provide useful for FB, there'd have to be a strategy in place on these features are rolled out to OSS without inflating the code size too much.
-In my opinion, that's a concern for the future work we'll do on the React Fire project.
-It is not something that we should be too concerned about with now.

 ## Problem